Sirspam/Nya/README.md

 Beat Saber mod for displaying nya-tastic images from various anime themed web APIs
 ## Usage
 Nya's settings can be accessed from either the Mod Settings panel or from within Nya's setting modal
+### Accessing Nya's Settings
+Nya's settings can be accessed from the ⚙️ button, pressing this will bring up a modal for common settings, such as the currently selected API.
+Further settings can be accessed from the ➕ tab.
+### Resetting Nya's Floating Screen Position
+Nya features a floating screen, allowing Nya to be accessed outside of the gameplay setup panel.
+In the event that this floating screen gets stuck somewhere inaccessible it's position can be reset from BSML's mod settings panel.
+The position can also be reset from Nya's settings modal and settings view.
 ### Supported Image Sources
-**Note: I don't own any of these sources so I can't guarantee the images will always be appropiate**
+**Note: I don't own any of these sources so I can't guarantee the images will always be appropriate**
 * [Waifu.Pics](https://waifu.pics/)
 * [Nekos.Life](https://nekos.life/)
 * [xSky API](https://api.xsky.dev/)